About the artist

 “Next level”, however, can sound a little cliché, she admits, given the ways each new composition pushes deeper and wider into unknown, previously undefined musical regions.
 To these ends then, it may prove more appropriate to chart Catherino’s ongoing progress in waves of technicolor, in shades of sounds as yet unnamed.

-Jonathan Bower is a clinical therapist and songwriter working in Anchorage, Alaska.
-He is currently at work on a collaborative music project with musicians in New York City.
+Writer Jonathan Bower is a clinical therapist and songwriter working in Anchorage, Alaska.